Professional degree: Pharm.D.

 The Pharmacy Building is located on the University's health sciences campus, in close proximity to the Carver College of Medicine, College of Dentistry, College of Nursing, and College of Public Health.
 Also nearby are University of Iowa Hospitals and Clinics, the Bowen Science Building, and the Hardin Library for the Health Sciences.

-A new, state-of-the art building will set the stage for advancements in science and discovery, and allow world-class pharmacy education to continue to grow and thrive.
+A new, state-of-the art pharmacy building will set the stage for advancements in science and discovery, and allow world-class pharmacy education to continue to grow and thrive.
 For more than 125 years, the University of Iowa College of Pharmacy has led the way in educating pharmacists and pharmaceutical scientists.
 The college is well known for its high quality pharmacy education, advanced practice models, patient care, drug discovery, product development, and contract manufacturing.

 With a new facility already underway, Iowa pharmacy will continue to deliver a contemporary pharmacy education and to prepare its graduates to be the health care leaders and scientists of the future.